-Remediation is worth 1% course credit and will be applied towards the allocated ATI course credit, however, a maximum of 3% course credit can be given for ATI.
-Example 1: Student receives a 1 on first attempt, completes remediation (1%), and achieves a 3 on the ATI retake (3%).
-The student will only receive the maximum 3% course credit.
-Example 2: Student receives a 1 on the first attempt, completes remediation (1%), and achieves a 2 on the ATI retake (2%).
-The student will receive 3% course credit.
+Remediation is worth 2% course credit and will be applied towards the allocated ATI course credit, however, a maximum of 5% course credit can be given for ATI.
+Example 1: Student receives a 1 on first attempt, completes remediation (1%), and achieves a 3 on the ATI retake (5%).
+The student will only receive the maximum 5% course credit.
+Example 2: Student receives a 1 on the first attempt, completes remediation (2%), and achieves a 2 on the ATI retake (3%).
+The student will receive 5% course credit.

-To achieve the 1% remediation students are required to complete the focused review for a minimum of 1 hour and complete a 200-question dynamic quiz in Learning systems 3.0.
+To achieve the 2% remediation students are required to complete the focused review for a minimum of 1 hour and complete a 200-question dynamic quiz in Learning systems 3.0 or instructor specific remediation quiz.
+Students must achieve a 65% minimum score or have three recorded attempts whichever is achieved first.
+Remediation should be started no sooner than 24 hours after the exam and completed within the week following the exam and the retake.
 For best results it is also recommended to retake both practice exams and created content quizzes.